Crash Time: Autobahn Pursuit: Crash Time 4: The Syndicate

 Crash Time 4: The Syndicate was launched in 2010 featuring new gameplay and plot.
 Set in the city of Cologne, Crash Time 4 initially impressed with an Xbox 360 demo well received but was marred by negative critic reviews and a delayed-release date outside of Germany.
 This game is the best selling game in the series.

 Crash Time 5: Undercover

 Crash Time 5: Undercover was released in late 2012 as a sequel to Crash Time 4.
-The game has not been released in the US but has been released in Germany.
+The game featured the usage of power ups instead of guns and the drone.
+After Synetic went defunct in 2014, the game became extremely difficult to find, until the game was recently re-released by Unique Games on Steam in 2024.